 Nickerson Beach Park, part of the Nassau County Park system since 1967, is 155 acres of a sun-drenched recreational facility.
 It is located along the Atlantic Ocean on Long Island’s South Shore.
-It offers a half mile of beachfront, a campground for recreational vehicles, Fun Zone, ball fields, swimming pool, numerous athletic courts, a dog run, cabanas and lockers.
+It offers a half mile of beachfront, a campground for recreational vehicles, Fun Zone, ball fields, swimming pools, numerous athletic courts, a dog run, cabanas and lockers.

 It is a great place to relax and soak in the beauty of nature.

 The park includes areas by the beach that are cordoned off to protect nesting areas for the Piping Plover, a sparrow-sized shorebird that is protected by federal law.

 During the summer season (Memorial Day - Labor Day), parking fees are charged as follows:

 Season sticker: Leisure Pass holders, $110; Seniors, Disabled, volunteer Firefighters, Auxiliary Police & Veterans: $50 (Leisure Pass required)

 Nickerson Beach provides the ocean summer cabanas, pools and lots of activities for tots and teens at "Fun Zone"